Skip to main content

 • Be supported by guidance and resources to help leaders and teams interpret results effectively and use them to guide conversations constructively.

-Teachers who teach more than 30 percent of the overall teaching load of a unit will receive:
+Teaching staff (continuing, fixed-term, and casual) who contribute above a threshold overall teaching load of a unit will receive:

 • Reports where there are 5 or more student responses.